apmiller108/beatbrain/PROJECT.txt

 - [x] retrieve bpm range, trackCount and genres from app database to initialize filter values
 - [x] Add loading states for filter options while data is being fetched
 - [x] Add error handling for filter fetching, log error and use defaults
-- [ ] Show the count of tracks that the playlist filters are expected to fetch.
+- [x] Show the count of tracks that the playlist filters are expected to fetch.
 Update this count when the filters change (debounce this)

+### **create app database playlist schema**
+- [ ] create playlists table.
+Columns: id, name, created_at, updated_at
+- [ ] create playlists tracks table.
+Table should contain data required to generate an m3u file.Columns: id, name, duration, path, position, playlist_id (fk)

 ### **Basic Playlist Generation**
 - [ ] Update PlaylistsView.jsx: Add "Generate Playlist" button
-- [ ] Add playlist generation logic: query filtered tracks when "Generate" button clicked
-- [ ] Add state to display generated track list in PlaylistsView
+- [ ] Create new playlist record in the app database along with the playlist_tracks.
+Playlist name can default to Date time in words.

+### **Create Playlist component**
+- [ ] For each playlist persisted in the database, show a link to it under the playlists navigation link
+- [ ] Create playlist component to show the name, created at and updated at.
-- [ ] Add basic track list display component for generated playlist results
+- [ ] Add ability to update the playlist name

+### **Create PlaylistTrack component**
+This represents a single track in a playlist

 ### **Testing**
 - [ ] Write unit tests for new database methods